utilitywarehouse/system-manifests/alerts/README.md

   - github.com/utilitywarehouse/system-manifests/alerts/kube-applier?ref=master
 ```

-Then for each of the above resources mount a volume under
+Then mount everything under /var/thanos/rule-templates/ dir.
+Templates
-/var/thanos/rule-templates/ dir.
-Templates configMaps should be expected to
-follow the patter `alert-templates-<base-name>`.
+configMaps should be expected to follow the patter `alert-templates-<base-name>.
 Run the following initContainer to render all alerts under the same emptyDir,
 which will be shared with thanos-rule container: